SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  A good example of this is <a rel="noreferrer noopener" href="https://twitter.com/manelrodero/status/1261359938481410048" target="_blank">this Twitter thread I had with Manel Rodero</a>.
+                  A good example of this is [this Twitter thread I had with Manel Rodero](https://twitter.com/manelrodero/status/1261359938481410048).
 Manel needs Windows 10 with Catalan language.
 The only Spanish options as far as base / primary languages go are es-mk (Mexico) or es-es (Spain).
                 </p>

                 <p>